yuezheng2006/AceForge/README.md

 - **Batch sizes**: Start with smaller batch sizes and gradually increase to find optimal performance
 - **Model precision**: The pipeline automatically selects appropriate precision for MPS (float32 instead of bfloat16)
 - **Generation length**: Longer generation times may require more memory; start with shorter durations and scale up

-## About This Fork

-This is a **macOS-optimized** version specifically designed for Apple Metal (MPS) GPU acceleration.
-This fork focuses exclusively on macOS support and does not maintain Windows compatibility.

-### Differences from Original

-- **Apple Metal (MPS) GPU support**: Optimized for Apple Silicon and Intel Macs with AMD GPUs
-- **Device-agnostic code**: Automatic device selection (MPS → CPU fallback)
-- **macOS launcher**: Native bash script (`CDMF.sh`) instead of Windows batch file
-- **Unified memory optimizations**: Leverages Apple Silicon's unified memory architecture
-- **macOS-specific dependencies**: Windows-specific packages removed

-### Porting Updates from Upstream

-To port updates from the original Windows version:

-1. The original Windows requirements are preserved in `requirements_ace_windows_reference.txt`
-2. The original Windows launcher is in `AceForge.bat`
-3. When merging updates, focus on:
-   - Core model and pipeline logic
-   - UI and generation features
-   - Dataset and training functionality
-4. Adapt any Windows-specific or CUDA-only code to be device-agnostic
-5. Test thoroughly with MPS backend

-Key files for cross-platform compatibility:
-- `cdmf_pipeline_ace_step.py` - Device selection and memory management
-- `cdmf_trainer.py` - Training with device-agnostic autocast
-- `music_forge_ui.py` - Browser opening logic

 ## Building Releases